AI Transparency Dashboard

 The problem space and the solutions need to be in alignment with both the client’s values and my own.

-As I mentioned before, my words and work product are my own, but I use local LLMs to help me interrogate my thinking, for developmental editing, and to roast me so that I can do what I do better.
+As I mentioned before, my words and work product are my own, but I may use LLMs to help me interrogate my thinking, for developmental editing, and to roast me so that I can do what I do better.
+I am also currently experimenting with it for software development support (code and test) on my own projects as part of professional development.

-The exception to my writing rule at the moment is to use LLMs to help shape my social-media posts promoting the content I create to match the algorithmic needs of each platform.
-I am not naturally algorithmically performant and do not have the time or energy to adapt to the ever-changing whims of social-media platforms.
-I am experimenting with solutions for this because my pragmatism and my ‘voice’ are presently in conflict.
+The exception to my writing rule at the moment is to use LLMs to learn how to craft or re-shape social-media posts promoting the content I create to match the algorithmic needs of each platform.
+I am exploring solutions for this because I am not naturally algorithmically performant and do not have the time or energy to adapt to the ever-changing whims of social-media platforms.
+As with all writing, over time I expect I should improve and this workflow will stabilise3.